 Along the Terrace we saw a metal horse looking over the abbey ruins, one of the latest art installations the Abbey has hosted.

 Our next stop was the Rydale Folk Museum to take a trip through history and explore the depiction of life through the ages, we also had a chance to explore the quaint village of Hutton Le Hole.

-We then travelled over the famous North Yorkshire Moors with spectacular views across the wide expanse of stunning heather moorland.
+We then travelled over the famous North York Moors with spectacular views across the wide expanse of stunning heather moorland.

 Finally, it was on to Whitby for our eagerly awaited fish and chips where we took in the iconic views of the Yorkshire coast.”

 If this tour through Yorkshire’s history sounds like something you would enjoy search for the Historic Yorkshire page on our website and book the trip of a lifetime.